3dfiyMyLife/Lineux-Hotswap/README.md

 </a>

 # Description
-Lineux Toolchanger consist of a suite of 3 parts:
+Lineux Hotendchanger consist of a suite of 3 parts:
 1. Lineux - The hardware consisting of the Carriage, Toolhead and Dock
 2. Btc - The macros handling the toolchange
 3. Dockslide - Stowable dock to maximise print build

 All 3 parts can be used with other systems.
-Example, Lineux can be used with other toolchanger plugin.
-Other toolchanger hardware can use Btc macros.
+Example, Lineux can be used with other hotendchanger plugin.
+Other hotendchanger hardware can use Btc macros.
 Etc...

-Lineux has evolved into a front mounted Toolchanger with Dockslide as our primary configuration.
+Lineux has evolved into a front mounted Hotendchanger with Dockslide as our primary configuration.
 If you intend to use a fixed dock configuration, pls do check or ask in discord if there are any mods or alternatives that may have already been released.

 (Design, hardwares and configuration may change.
 Do check with us on discord)